mbabynames search ✿

 Solomon Chase

-Solomon ("noble and strong") with Chase ("hunter").
+Solomon ("peaceful") with Chase ("hunter").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 3 syllables, Solomon needs a shorter middle to stay balanced.
 Chase does that.

 Solomon Tate

-The meaning of Solomon is "noble and strong"; Tate is "cheerful".
+The meaning of Solomon is "peaceful"; Tate is "cheerful".
 There is a natural balance between the two.
 At 3 syllables, Solomon needs a shorter middle to stay balanced.
 Tate does that.

 Flowing and rhythmic